-Further collaborative work will be undertaken in 2020-21 to develop more fully strategic approaches to supporting mental health and wellbeing and all three colleges will be employing counsellors in 2020-21.

-We will continue partnership working with Scottish Government and NHS Greater Glasgow and Clyde, and will be supported by a commitment to resource and develop professionally-qualified Mental Health Services leadership capacity across the region.
+Further collaborative work will be undertaken in 2020-21 to develop more fully strategic approaches to supporting mental health and wellbeing.
+This will include continuing partnership working with Scottish Government and NHS Greater Glasgow and Clyde, and will be supported by a commitment to resource and develop professionally-qualified Mental Health Services leadership capacity across the region.
+All three Glasgow colleges plan to have institutional mental health strategies by June 2019.